 Heat oven to 375°.
 Prepare two baking sheets with parchment paper or a silicone baking mat (here are the silicone mats that I use).

-In a mixing bowl, cream together the butter and sugar with a hand mixer or a stand mixer, fitted with the whisk attachment, until light and fluffy.
+In a mixing bowl, cream together the butter and powdered sugar with a hand mixer or a stand mixer, fitted with the whisk attachment, until light and fluffy, about 3 minutes.

 In a separate bowl, mix together the flour and cornstarch.
 Gradually add the flour mixture to the butter mixture while continuing to whip the dough until the flour mixture is completely incorporated and the dough is fluffy.